"Two souls, alas, dwell in my breast, each seeks to separate from the other." — Goethe, Faust, Part I

-Johann Wolfgang von Goethe (1749–1832) is the universal genius of modern European culture — poet, dramatist, novelist, scientist, philosopher, statesman, and, in the deepest sense, an alchemist of the spirit.
+Johann Wolfgang von Goethe (1749–1832).
+Poet, dramatist, novelist, scientist, philosopher, statesman, and, in the deepest sense, an alchemist of the spirit.
 His Faust is not merely a play.
 It is the supreme dramatic rendering of the Western soul's bargain with darkness, its quest for knowledge and experience at any cost, and its ultimate redemption through love.

 Goethe spent nearly sixty years on Faust — from first sketches in his twenties to the completion of Part II shortly before his death at 82.
 It was the work of a lifetime, and it contains within it the full arc of the human drama: the restless hunger for the infinite, the pact with the shadow, the descent into sensuality and destruction, the encounter with beauty and classical wisdom, and the final redemption — not through merit or achievement, but through grace and the Eternal Feminine.